laerteneto/java_automation_selenium_project/README.md

 - Do not forget to set JAVA 1.8 as the Java compiler:
 - If you are using Eclipse IDE:
  > just click with the right button in the root projet, click in Propierties, Java Build Path, and  select the libraries tab(Make sure you are using JAVA 1.8).
- >To set the correct compiler, click with the right button in the root projet, click in Propierties, Java Compiler, in Compiler compliance level make sure it is 1.8
+ >To set the correct compiler, click with the right button in the root projet, click in Properties, Java Compiler, in Compiler compliance level make sure it is 1.8

 ## Drivers supported:
 Chome version: 83, ChromeDriver 83.0.4103.39